mehrshad-sdtn/Multi-Modal-Depression-Detection/README.md

 The model uses the DAIC-WOZ dataset, which includes:
 - Audio embeddings for each sentence (256-dimensional vectors).
 - Transcriptions of participant responses.
+Due to privacy reasons we are not allowed to post the dataset, but it could be accessed [here](https://dcapswoz.ict.usc.edu/)

 ## Implementation
 The repository includes: